codeforokc/open-data-policy/OpenDataPolicy.md

-A RESOLUTION PROMOTING OPEN AND ACCESSIBLE DATA, OPEN STANDARDS, AND OPEN SOURCE SOFTWARE.
+<p align="center">A RESOLUTION PROMOTING OPEN AND ACCESSIBLE DATA, OPEN STANDARDS, AND OPEN SOURCE SOFTWARE.</p>

 WHEREAS, Oklahoma City is committed to engaging the community by working with citizens, soliciting their ideas, input, and creative energy; and